On the Convergence of Tsetlin Machines for the AND and the OR Operators: Convergence Analysis of TM for the AND Operator

 \subsection{Case 2: Include $x_{1}$}

-For Case 2, we assume that the actions of the TAs for the first bit are frozen as $\mathrm{TA}_{1}$=I and $\mathrm{TA}_{2}$=E, and thus the overall joint action for the first bit is ``Include $x_{1}$".
+For Case 2, we assume that the actions of the TAs for the first bit are frozen as $\mathrm{TA}_{1}=\text{I}$ and $\mathrm{TA}_{2}=\text{E}$, and thus the overall joint action for the first bit is ``$x_{1}$".
 Similar to Case 1, we also have 4 situations, detailed in subsections \ref{x1}-\ref{x1exclude}.